-Is the maximum digest length in octets possible for a particular interface.
+Lmax Is the maximum digest length in octets possible for a particular interface.
 It SHOULD be calculated based on particular interface's sequence of CSAs, but MAY be taken as the maximum digest length supported by particular implementation.

-An implementation allowing for per-interface value of MaxDigestsOut parameter has to account for different value of R across different interfaces, even having the same MTU.
-An implementation allowing for runtime change of MaxDigestsOut parameter value has to take care of the TLVs already buffered by the time of the change, especially when the change increases the value of R.
+An implementation allowing for per-interface value of MaxDigestsOut or Lmax has to account for different value of R across different interfaces, even having the same MTU.
+An implementation allowing for runtime change of the value of R (due to MaxDigestsOut or Lmax) has to take care of the TLVs already buffered by the time of the change, especially when the value of R increases.